 … to these pages about my funeral celebrancy.
 My name is Ian White and this site is designed to give you a flavour of the kind of funeral work I do.
-I am a Baptist minister and work with people across all Christian denominations and those who don’t align themselves with any of these streams.

 What inspires me?

 My driving ambition is to help individuals and families (possibly you) through the heart-rending task of saying goodbye to a person you love dearly.
 The death of someone near to us is always a distressing time and my vision is to help people navigate this difficult period.

 My desire is borne out of some tragic personal events.
 Toughest of these was when my wife and I lost our 22 year old daughter and we shouldered the responsibility of organising commemorative events while grieving ourselves.
 It’s also motivated by professional experience.
 As a Baptist Minister I have had the privilege of crafting literally hundreds of funerals and commemorative events to celebrate, reflect and bring hope.
 As best I can, I’d like to bring these realities into your loss.